Everything You Need To Know About Agile Project Management

-Because Agile is all about collaboration during any given project, each person on a team plays a crucial role in making sure that the ship stays afloat.
+Because Agile methodology is all about collaboration during any given project, each person on a team plays a crucial role in making sure that the ship stays afloat.
 Let’s take a look at each Agile project role and the associated responsibilities.

 The product owner is the voice and representative of all the stakeholders.
 They have an in-depth understanding of the long-term vision for the business and communicate product requirements to the development team.